HamsiniRekala/engineering-interview-assignments/README.md

   -This will validate data processing , merging and JSON output.

 # Submission
+-Commit and pushed my code i.e changes to my personal repository -git add.
+    This ensures that all files in the directory are added to the staging area

+   -git commit -m "Completed assignment"
+    Commit the changes

+   -git push -u submission main
+   Pushing the changes to reomte repository

+   -git remote -v
+   making sure submission is correctly set as a remote .

 # Deploying the solution to cloud provider
  - have chose Azure for its robust, scalable, and cost-effective cloud solutions, which are ideal for handling the data pipeline, providing seamless integration with storage, serverless functions, and scalable compute resources.